CsaProtocol/TortoiseHospital/README.md

-# TortoiseHospital
- The TortoiseHospital project is a Java app that helps manage the care and recovery of sea turtles at National Recovery Centers.
-It includes a GUI and a database, and allows staff to track turtle admissions, medical records, and generate monthly/annual stats.
+Welcome to the TortoiseHospital project!
+Our goal is to develop an information system for managing the care and recovery of sea turtles at National Recovery Centers.
+The system includes a relational database and a Java application with a graphical user interface (GUI) built using JavaFX.

+Staff members are assigned unique identification numbers and are linked to the centre's activities.
+When a turtle is admitted, it is assigned an internal identification number and a name.
+There are two types of admission: first admission for turtles without identification tags, and re-admission for turtles with tags.
+The veterinarian creates a medical record for the animal, including information on the species, length, width, weight, and location of discovery, as well as a description of the animal's health upon arrival.
+Each turtle is housed in a tank with a unique code.

+The system is able to generate monthly and annual statistics on the number of turtles admitted and their health status.
+This information is valuable for understanding trends and patterns in the care and recovery of these animals and informing future decision-making.
+We hope that this project will make a meaningful contribution to the conservation and protection of sea turtles.

+We welcome contributions and feedback from the community.
+Please feel free to open an issue or pull request if you have any suggestions or ideas for improving the project.
+Let's work together to help ensure the successful recovery and return of these amazing creatures to the wild.